Beaumont Road: Redevelopment

-Demolition of the original Beaumont road housing, including the two towers, began during early 2006.
-The estate is due to be redeveloped as part of a regeneration programme set to last three years and cost over £40 million.
+Demolition of the original Beaumont road housing, including the three towers, began during early 2006.
+The estate was redeveloped as part of a regeneration programme which cost over £40 million.

-Planned to replace the 40-year-old estate are a series of "squares and neighbourhoods around a central, tree-lined avenue on Beaumont Road and reinstated the road's pre-war route.".
-Some of the squares will be on the sites of the original towers.
-A total of 306 new properties will be built in three phases over the projects three years, of which some will be social housing.
+What has replaced the 40-year-old estate are a series of "squares and neighbourhoods around a central, tree-lined avenue on Beaumont Road and reinstated the road's pre-war route.".
+Some of the squares are on the sites of the original towers.
+A total of 306 new properties were built in three phases during the project, of which some are social housing.

-The towers themselves have dominated the skyline in and around Bakers Arms and their demolition will mean Waltham Forest will have only one remaining high-rise over 20 floors, Northwood Tower.
+The towers themselves dominated the skyline in and around Bakers Arms and their demolition left Waltham Forest with only one remaining social housing high-rise over 20 floors, Northwood Tower.
 This is down from a peak of 20 in 1971.

 Media

 'Home' was the first production of site-specific theatre company Offstage Theatre UK and received media coverage on TV with news reports on Channel 4, ITN, BBC London as well as national and international papers.
 Directed by Cressida Brown, Home was performed promenade in St Catherine's Tower prior to its demolition in January 2006.
 The play text was inspired by interviews with the residents on the estate while Flat 14 on the 9th floor was designed with installations of found objects as well as the competition pictures of the local primary children, painted murals of the early teen crews, and graffiti of local tagger Edge.
 It was written by Gbolahan Obisesan to give the community of Beaumont estate a chance to "document what the area means to them."
 Rap, video projections of climbing the towers and acted scenes were used to recount stories of life in Beaumont in one flat in the tower with the audience moving from room to room to follow the story.